Auto Delete Expired Documents in MongoDB with Node.js (TTL Index)

 Create TTL (Time-To-Live) Index

-Create the TTL index on the collection:
+Create a TTL index on the collection:

 ...